 Soon after you take a sip of fluoride contaminated water, 93% of the ingested fluoride ends up in your bloodstream and whatever is not excreted ends up being deposited into teeth and bones.
 Fluoride accumulates in the body over the time.
 Adults who have been drinking fluoride contaminated water for many years have much higher levels of fluoride in their bodies than small children who haven’t had time to build up toxic levels of this harmful chemical.
 The development of dental fluorosis can occur with too much fluoride consumption during the tooth forming years of age 8 and younger.
 According to the CDC, 41% of American adolescents have dental fluorosis.
 You may not be aware that fluoridated water is no longer recommended for babies.
-In November of 2006, the American Dental Association (ADA) advised that parents should avoid giving babies fluoridated water
+In November of 2006, the American Dental Association (ADA) advised that parents should avoid giving babies fluoridated water.

 Fluoride and the Brain

 The most worrisome negative effect of fluoride is its effect on the brain, particularly the developing brains of children.
 Recent scientific research has confirmed that even low levels of fluoride have the potential to lower IQ (Intelligence Quotient) scores in young children.
 Exactly how fluoride negatively effects the brain is not yet completely understood, but if you are a parent of young children, many experts advise that you do your very best to minimize their exposure to fluoride.
 In Our Daily Dose, filmmaker Jeremy Seifert (GMO OMG), lays out the dangers of water fluoridation informatively and creatively.
 Watch now:

 Fluoride and Bone Health